 Total area enclosed by the perimeter of outside walls, without subtracting the area covered by walls, columns and other inaccessible spaces.

 Net Floor Area

-Occupiable area, which is the result of subtracting wall thickness and accessory areas from the gross floor area.
+Occupiable area, the result of subtracting wall thickness and accessory areas from the gross floor area.

-Any construction with occupied floors six stories above or 75 feet above the lowest level accessible to firetrucks.
+Construction with occupied floors six stories or 75 feet above the lowest level accessible to firetrucks.